What does it feel like to realize that you have a failed marriage and you’re getting divorced?

 What about your childhood?

-- their behaviour and reaction in a given situation is playing out something from our childhood, if we stop to look closely at it
+- their behavior and reaction in a given situation is playing out something from our childhood, if we stop to look closely at it

 - we ourselves are playing out a childhood role or roles that are familiar to us, too.